NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ```

-Next, you will declare a dependency on the latest version of `hello`, and instruct Nix to use `fetchzip` to download the [source code archive](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz).
+Next, declare a dependency on the latest version of `hello`, and instruct Nix to use `fetchzip` to download the [source code archive](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz).

 :::{note}
 `fetchzip` can fetch [more archives](https://nixos.org/manual/nixpkgs/stable/#fetchurl) than just zip files!